-DFI-690 Business Modeling & Planning (Credit hours 3): Business sustainability analysis and Business Planning are two key elements that make a difference between simple thoughts and marketable business ideas.
+MAN-692 Business Modeling & Planning (Credit hours 3): Business sustainability analysis and Business Planning are two key elements that make a difference between simple thoughts and marketable business ideas.
 This course endeavors to develop participant skills in using a set of analysis tools that will allow them to develop a systematic process in reviewing the feasibility of a business idea with a solid financial base, and, at the same time, deliver results on a triple bottom line framework.

-DRH-692 Residence One: Effective Knowledge Management for Improvement and Breakthrough Innovation (Credit hours 2) Students are exposed to the managing role that creates an innovative culture (learning organization).
+MAN-693 Residence One: Effective Knowledge Management for Improvement and Breakthrough Innovation (Credit hours 2) Students are exposed to the managing role that creates an innovative culture (learning organization).
 This role facilitates flexibility through three elements: top-down structures linked to business objectives (corporate entrepreneurship), new ideas and technologies emerging through bottom-up intrapreneurial activity, and acquisition of knowledge and technology existing outside the company (open innovation).
 Students will understand how this approach requires effective integration of organizational and technological knowledge, which creates the opportunity of breakthrough towards the market.
 Established firms need incremental innovation to stay competitive in the short-term, but require radical innovation to sustain long-term competitive advantage.

-DPT-692 Residence Two: Transforming the Business Model: Global Business (Credit hours 2) This course focuses on the managerial skills necessary to leverage growth in delocalization of business processes and integration of technology.
+MAN-694 Residence Two: Transforming the Business Model: Global Business (Credit hours 2) This course focuses on the managerial skills necessary to leverage growth in delocalization of business processes and integration of technology.
 Global presence requires maintaining an integrated management structure, while taking advantage of technology to unleash added value potential through delocalization of business processes.
 This course addresses how dynamics should be managed to achieve these transformations.

-Executive Master in Financial Management (MDF) Program Objective Our Master provides the student with a strong foundation in the principles and practice of analysis, based on accounting and finance techniques.
+Executive Master in Financial Management (MDF) Program Objective Our Master provides the student with a strong foundation in the principles and practice of analysis, based on accounting and finance techniques, featuring a triple bottom line thinking framework.
 Ancillary tools as strategy, marketing and production processes are also part of the program.
-Those disciplines give to the student a broader perspective to understand the complete financial cycle in a company.
+Those disciplines give to the student a broader perspective to understand the complete financial cycle in a company, and the necessary combination of financial profitability, and positive impact on society and the environment.

-The final product is the whole comprehension of economic issues relevant to decide the financial aspects that any company has to do either to overcome a crisis or manage success.
-Program Description The Executive Master in Financial Management is 31 semester credit hours in duration.
+The final product is the whole comprehension of economic issues relevant to decide the financial aspects that any company has to do either to overcome a crisis or manage success, while at the same time seeking a positive impact in society and the environment.

+Program Description The Executive Master in Financial Management is 36 semester credit hours in duration.
 The program has three theoretical parts and a final practical case-work.
 The three parts are: • Accounting and financial techniques: The techniques used by professional accounting bodies as ACCA, ACA based on the technical authority of IFRS are studied and applied to real companies and situations. • Functional and operative areas working together in a company.
 Management issues as strategy and marketing beside operational areas are analyzed putting together the whole picture a company is facing.
 Models and different perspectives to understand other areas of any company are analyzed to evaluate the quantitative and qualitative impact from a financial point of view.